DolgayaMaria/materials_emissions_dashboard/README.md

 This repository hosts a Dash application for interactive exploration of material stocks and CO₂ emissions across Norwegian municipalities.

-You can:
+It is possible to:
-- Switch between real-life, worst-case, and best-case scenarios.
+- Switch between real-life, worst-case and best-case scenarios
-- Select different metrics.
+- Select different metrics
-- Drill down by municipality or material type.
+- Drill down by municipality or material type

 ---